Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     :lines: 381-384
     :caption: FMLA instructions

 While one could use an ``fmla`` instruction and zero padding, we decided to use one ``fmla`` instruction for the first two elements and one ``fmadd`` instruction for the last element.
 We did not evaluate any performance differences between the two approaches, but chose the second one because to us it seemed more readable and easier to understand.
-The other specialized kernels for M = 1, 2, 4, 5, 6 and 7 are implemented in a similar way.
+The other specialized kernels for M = 1, 2, 4, 5, 6 and 7 are implemented similarly.

 Having implemented the ``matmul_m_4_k`` kernel, we can now turn our attention towards the ``matmul_m_n_k`` kernel.
 Since we decided to block N by 4, we can use the same approach as before.
 We first compute the number of blocks in the N dimension and the remaining elements.